About the Initiative

 - An Academic Conference Call (ACC) Series that allows educators and students to engage in interactive discussions with CFR fellows and Foreign Affairs authors.

-- Academic Modules that are designed to assist educators in creating or supplementing a course syllabus.
+- Teaching Modules that are designed to assist educators in creating or supplementing a course syllabus.
 The modules are built around a primary CFR text, such as a book or report, and include teaching notes by the author; additional readings; video and audio of CFR meetings; Foreign Affairs articles; and other online resources.
 Use of these modules is free of charge.

 - Audio, video, and transcripts of CFR meetings featuring policymakers and scholars in timely discussions.